Constructing fractional Gaussian fields from long-range divisible sandpiles on the torus: Proofs

-As the proof of (S1) and (S2) does not present any extra technical difficulties, and therefore the argument is almost unchanged when compared to its counterparts in \cite{Cipriani2016}, we will leave it to the reader.
+Since the proof of (S1) and (S2) does not present any extra technical difficulties, and therefore the argument is almost unchanged when compared to the proof in Section 5.2 in \cite{Cipriani2016}, we will leave it to the reader.